Messianic Passover Haggadah

 9. Darkness

-ôThese plagues judged the gods of the Egyptians—Nile, sun, frogs, cattle, etc.
+ôThese plagues judged the gods of the Egyptians—the Nile, sun, frogs, cattle, etc.

-Exodus 12:1-13 Yahweh said to Moses and Aaron in Egypt, 2 "This month is to be for you the first month, the first month of your year.
-3 Tell the whole community of Israel that on the tenth day of this month each man is to take a lamb for his family, one for each household.
-4 If any household is too small for a whole lamb, they must share one with their nearest neighbor, having taken into account the number of people there are.
+Exodus 12:1-13 The Lord said to Moses and Aaron in Egypt, “This month is to be for you the first month, the first month of your year.
+Tell the whole community of Israel that on the tenth day of this month each man is to take a lamb for his family, one for each household.
+If any household is too small for a whole lamb, they must share one with their nearest neighbor, having taken into account the number of people there are.
 You are to determine the amount of lamb needed in accordance with what each person will eat.
-5 The animals you choose must be year-old males without defect, and you may take them from the sheep or the goats.
-6 Take care of them until the fourteenth day of the month, when all the people of the community of Israel must slaughter them at twilight.
-7 Then they are to take some of the blood and put it on the sides and tops of the doorframes of the houses where they eat the lambs.
-8 That same night they are to eat the meat roasted over the fire, along with bitter herbs, and bread made without yeast.
-9 Do not eat the meat raw or cooked in water, but roast it over the fire--head, legs and inner parts.
-10 Do not leave any of it until morning; if some is left until morning, you must burn it.
-11 This is how you are to eat it: with your cloak tucked into your belt, your sandals on your feet and your staff in your hand.
-Eat it in haste; it is Yahweh's Passover.
-12 "On that same night I will pass through Egypt and strike down every firstborn--both men and animals--and I will bring judgment on all the gods of Egypt.
-I am Yahweh.
-13 The blood will be a sign for you on the houses where you are; and when I see the blood, I will pass over you.
+The animals you choose must be year-old males without defect, and you may take them from the sheep or the goats.
+Take care of them until the fourteenth day of the month, when all the people of the community of Israel must slaughter them at twilight.
+Then they are to take some of the blood and put it on the sides and tops of the doorframes of the houses where they eat the lambs.
+That same night they are to eat the meat roasted over the fire, along with bitter herbs, and bread made without yeast.
+Do not eat the meat raw or cooked in water, but roast it over the fire--head, legs, and inner parts.
+Do not leave any of it until morning; if some is left until morning, you must burn it.
+This is how you are to eat it: with your cloak tucked into your belt, your sandals on your feet and your staff in your hand.
+Eat it in haste; it is the Lord’s Passover.
+“On that same night, I will pass through Egypt and strike down every firstborn--both men and animals—and I will bring judgment on all the gods of Egypt.
+I am Lord.
+The blood will be a sign for you on the houses where you are; and when I see the blood, I will pass over you.
 No destructive plague will touch you when I strike Egypt.

 You shall keep this day as a feast for all your children’s children.
 You will celebrate Passover forever.”